 Keep the mind fixed on each body part for a minimum of two seconds.
 The eyes must be kept closed while performing this brain exercise.
 Practice this for a minimum of 10 minutes for receiving maximum benefits from the same.

 Look at he figure as given above.
 Concentrate on the triangle, the arrangement, proportions and intersection points of the lines as shown.
 Picture the positions of the letters in relation to each other in the mind. do not allow any other thoughts to percolate in the mind other than the figure in front of you.
 Keep the mind on the figure till you are sure enough to be able to reproduce it as it is, with all the details involved, in your mind once you will close your eyes.

-Regularly practicing these brain exercises will surely help you improve the concentration power of your mind, thus will prepare you for beginning to practice meditation.
+Regularly practicing these brain exercises will surely help you achieve a focused mind, thus will prepare you for beginning to practice meditation.

 Read other Informative Articles….